-James undertakes a variety of corporate and commercial work in the State and Federal Courts of Australia.
+James undertakes a variety of complex corporate and commercial work in the State and Federal Courts of Australia.
 He has acted for a broad range of domestic and international clients including ASX 200-listed companies, high net-worth individuals, directors, shareholders, company liquidators, banks and government departments.
 James has particular experience in contract law, construction litigation, competition and consumer law, arbitration, insolvency, trusts, and administrative law.
 Australian Financial Review’s Best Lawyers® list James as a leading Australia junior counsel in Construction/Infrastructure Law.

 - Acting (led by S Doyle QC) for the liquidators of Forge Group Power in relation to a construction dispute with Siemens Limited.

 - Advising (led by S Doyle QC) in relation to a Deed of Company Arrangement concerning a $600 million supply agreement for a large-scale infrastructure project in Queensland.

 - Acting (led by P McQuade QC) for a former company director in a $150 million claim brought by a responsible entity of a managed investment scheme under Chapter 5C of the Corporations Act 2001 (Cth).

 - Acting (led by S Doyle QC) for a national energy and resources company in relation to various ICC arbitrations concerning large-scale mining projects.

 2014 New Bar Committee - Bar Association of Queensland